jjfumero/jjfumero.github.io/_posts/2023-12-10-nvidia-drivers-fedora39.md

 excerpt: "Installing the NVIDIA Drivers and CUDA 12.3 on Fedora 39 with Secure Boot Enabled."
 ---

 Some time ago, [I wrote some guidelines](https://snatverk.blogspot.com/2022/04/installing-nvidia-driver-and-cuda-on.html) about how to install and configure the NVIDIA and CUDA drivers on Fedora 36 when the secure boot is enabled.
 This post revisits this installation process with a fresh-installed Fedora 39 workstation.
-It also explains how to get dual monitor setup using NVIDIA Prime to display from both an NVIDIA Discrete GPU and an Intel integrated graphics, and how to get CUDA programs running.
+It also explains how to get a dual monitor setup using NVIDIA Prime to display from both an NVIDIA Discrete GPU and an Intel integrated graphics, and how to get CUDA programs running.

 ## 1. Preparing the Public/Private Keys